 A little plastic grocery bag stood center on his desk, inside a peanut butter and jelly on some multigrain stuff that was supposed to be good for you, and a bit of leftover fruit salad that he, depressingly, knew was.
 His kids were too old for the PB&J thing anymore, but somebody had to finish that jar of jam in the back of the refrigerator.
 He opened the sack and stared at its contents.
 They were still the same.
 Something was missing.
 From the bottom drawer of his desk he dug out a snack bag of Doritos left over from his last trip to the deli.

 He ate slowly and mused, trying to recall a time when he had felt young enough for a PB&J. Year after year, the bright young faces in his class looked the same; only his was changing.
-The greying temples he could live with, but the wild ear hair that had migrated from his forehead was just too much.
-He had bought scissors recently to mow them down with, one of those special pairs with the curved blades, after his daughter yelled at him for using some random pair from around the house.
+The greying temples he could live with, but the wild ear and eyebrow hair that had migrated from his forehead was just too much.
+He had bought scissors recently to mow them down with, one of those special pairs with the curved blades after his daughter yelled at him for using some random pair from around the house.
 Evidently it was 'gross'.
 The fact that the only thing he had to look forward to was his ears projecting even farther, or the fur patches on his back were only growing, well, he tried not to think of such things.
 Suffice to say, it was a long time passed since he had been mistaken as one of his students.

 This was his little office on the second floor, located at the end of one of the wings of the 'U' shaped physics building.
 The name plate on his door had not been changed in twelve years, a much slower pace than the offices on this wing typically saw, as other associate professors moved up, and the graduate students moved on.
 When these had gotten a little personal space, on generally anyone in any profession, they mark it as their own with knick-knacks, memories of loved ones, or maybe postcards from places they will never go.
 Nicolas never had.

 His office was not so much Spartan as impersonal, a heavy oak desk, dark stained and beat up, was the small rooms dominate feature.
 It had been crafted to take a beating, as was the fashion of its time, and had traveled through many buildings and even more owners over its long tenure.
 Originally, he had kept it against the wall next to the open window, so he could listen to the students as they walked by.
 About the sixth year he drug it to the center of the room to oppose the door on the presumption that he would need more space for a bookcase.
 Eventually, he did.
 The high-backed, dark leather chair behind it he had treated himself with after several months of getting nowhere with requisitions.
 Some of the bookcases, the squat ones made of sheet metal, were his as well, filled and stacked atop with obscure physics papers, a few books, and term papers, a few authored by his own students.
 It was the final resting place of anything audacious or absurd relating to physics that he had managed to find out about, and he their caretaker, perfectly laid out in rows of his own fashion.
-As he ate, he pulled a thin report out truly at random, and perused it for some unused bit to connect to his schemata, and waited.
+As he ate, he pulled a thin report out truly at random, and perused it for some unused bit to connect to his schemata, and waited for what he knew must come, not déjà vu, but close.

 "Professor Reuel," she spoke with a voice that projected authority, always pleasant, tinged with the rasp that accompanies age.